mopidy/mopidy/docs/troubleshooting.rst

 :confval:`logging/verbosity` to ``4`` instead of passing ``-vvvv`` on the command line.

+If you run Mopidy as a system service and are using journald, like most modern Linux systems, you can view the Mopidy log by running ``sudo journalctl -u mopidy``.
+To save the output to a file for sharing, run ``sudo journalctl -u mopidy | tee mopidy.log``.

 If you want to reduce the logging for some component, see the docs for the :confval:`loglevels/*` config section.